 Yes.
-All faculty design the learning experience in a way that challenges you to do your best as an individual; many courses have group activities that build a very strong learning community.
+All faculty design the learning experience in a way that challenges you to do your best as an individual; many courses have group activities that build a strong learning community.

 How do I get my textbooks if I am from out of the area?

-The College Store at Oswego State is ready and willing to ship the books to students.
-Each course that requires a text will list the required materials.
-There is generally a hotlink and an email address for students to use to contact the College Store.
-Students requesting that books be sent to them will incur a nominal shipping fee.
+The College Store at SUNY Oswego will ship books to you.
+Each course that requires a text will list the required materials in Course Availablity at time of registration.
+There generally is a hotlink and an email address to contact the College Store.
+If you're requesting books be sent to you, there may be a nominal shipping fee.

 How do I know if the course will transfer to my college?

-The easiest way to find Oswego course descriptions is to check current semester classes offered at the myoswego web site.
+The easiest way to find SUNY Oswego course descriptions is to check current semester classes offered at the myoswego web site.

-Whom do I call for more information?
+Who do I call for more information?